umami-hep/umami-preprocessing/docs/index.md

 This library is alredy used to preprocess data for [Salt](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/salt/) framework.
 UPP is planned to be integrated into [Umami](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami) framework for training of Umami/DIPS and DL1r and replace current umami preprocessing, as it addresses [several issues](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/issues/?label_name%5B%5D=Preprocessing) with the current umami preprocessing workflow, and uses the [`atlas-ftag-tools`](https://github.com/umami-hep/atlas-ftag-tools/) package extensively.

-## Preprocessing
-Training ntuples are produced using the [training-dataset-dumper](https://gitlab.cern.ch/atlas-flavor-tagging-tools/training-dataset-dumper) which dumps them directly into hdf5 files.
-The finished ntuples are also listed in the tables in the FTAG documentation section [here](https://ftag.docs.cern.ch/software/samples/).
-However, the training ntuples are not yet optimal for training the different _b_-taggers and require preprocessing.

 ## Motivation
 The motivation for preprocessing the training samples results from the fact that the input datasets are highly imbalanced in their flavour composition.
 While there are large quantities of light jets, the fraction of _b_-jets is small and the fraction of other flavours is even smaller.
 A widely adopted technique for dealing with highly unbalanced datasets is called resampling.
 It consists of removing samples from the majority class (under-sampling) and / or adding more samples from the minority class (over-sampling).

-The resampling not only aims to have the same number of jets of each flavout but also to meka the distributions of the kinematic variables like $p_T$ and $\eta$ same for all flavours.
+The resampling not only aims to have the same number of jets of each flavout but also to make the distributions of the kinematic variables like $p_T$ and $\eta$ same for all flavours.
 This is required to ensure similar kinematic distributions for the jets of different flavours in the training samples in order to avoid kinematic biases.

 ## Hybrid Samples
 Umami/DIPS and DL1r are trained on so-called hybrid samples which are created using both $t\bar{t}$ and $Z'$ input jets.